null Skip to main content

 10th Apr 2025

-1. With focused resistance, a head harness tones all neck muscle groups.
+• With focused resistance, a head harness effectively tones all major neck muscle groups.

-2. Start with light weight and concentrate on slow, under-control motion.
+• Start with light weight and focus on slow, controlled movements.

 Usually fashioned of neoprene, leather, or reinforced nylon, a head harness for neck workouts is a cushioned tool that tightly wraps around the head.
 It comes with a chain or strap designed to hold weight plates, therefore facilitating resistance-based neck exercise.